 Challenging attorney Shannon Minter, a lawyer with the National Center for Lesbian Rights, and San Francisco Chief Deputy City Attorney Therese Stewart, who were both recently recognized by California Lawyer Magazine as “attorneys of the year” for legal work that made a profound impact in 2008, advocated to strike down Proposition 8.
 The challengers to Proposition 8 argued further that the initiative altered the right of a suspect class, a historically discriminated against minority group.
 “An unpopular group cannot be selectively stripped of fundamental rights by a simple majority of voters,” argued Minter.

 California State Attorney General Jerry Brown’s office was represented by Christopher Krueger, the Senior Deputy Assistant Attorney General, who asked the court to uphold the approximately 18,000 marriages and strike down the initiative as an illegal repeal of an inalienable right without compelling justification.
 Krueger argued that certain rights are “inalienable, fundamental rights,” and the people do not have unbridled power to take away fundamental rights from small segments of society.

 Gay marriage opponents have vowed a political campaign against the justices who vote to overturn the ban on same sex marriage.
-The supportors of gay marriage have vowed to place another inititive on the ballot to validate gay marriage.
-There is no doubt that whatever the outcome of this ruling, this battle will continue to wage in California and thoughout the United States for a long time to come as the courts and legislature and family law bar continue to struggle with these issues.
+The supporters of gay marriage have vowed to place another initiative on the ballot to validate gay marriage.
+There is no doubt that whatever the outcome of this ruling, this battle will continue to wage in California and throughout the United States for a long time to come as the courts and legislature and family law bar continue to struggle with these issues.